First came the ransomware attacks, now come the lawsuits

 But ransomware attacks have the potential to affect people in ways that go far beyond simply having their personal information stolen and sold online.

-Ransomware hackers deploy software that locks the owner of the targeted computer system out of their machines, and demands a cryptocurrency payment in return for handing back control.
+Ransomware hackers deploy software that locks the owner of the targeted computer system out of their machines and demands a cryptocurrency payment in return for handing back control.

 In a world where everything runs on computers, these attacks can cause havoc.
 Hospitals have had to postpone surgeries.
 A small Maryland town hit by the sprawling Kaseya IT software hack lost 17 of its 19 computers, forcing them to stop billing residents for their electricity and blocking paychecks from going out to town employees.
 And in the case of Colonial Pipeline, hundreds of gas stations were shut down, leading to huge lines of cars waiting for what little fuel remained.